CtrlK

 Distinctiveness Conflict Risk

-The description is extremely generic—confirming objectives and validating scope could apply to virtually any skill.
-It provides no domain, file type, or task-specific information to distinguish it from other skills.
+The description is entirely generic—confirming objectives and validating scope could apply to virtually any skill.
+It provides no distinguishing domain, file type, or task category, making it highly prone to conflicts.

 1 / 3